-The first 4 registrants will enjoy this special Earlybird pricing
+The next 4 registrants will enjoy this special early-bird pricing.

 The Eastern Tibet Photo Retreat is designed for an intimate group of photographers who want to explore a remarkable part of the world - while also deepening their relationship with their art.
 You’ll learn to approach photography as a tool for personal discovery, insight, transformation, and growth, while exploring the incomparable landscape and culture of Eastern Tibet.
 This is an immersive creative and cultural experience that you’ll carry with you for the rest of your life.